dreamsmasher/site-haskell-source/siteroot/about.md

 title: About
 ---

-My name is Norman Liu, and I'm a dev from Vancouver.
-I graduated with a B.Sc.in Biology, but realized later on that my real passion was code.
-In my spare time, I'm usually exploring open-source projects, playing music, or grinding through LeetCode questions (currently at 650-something).
+My name is Norman Liu, and I'm a full-stack developer based in Vancouver.
+I graduated with a B.Sc.in Biology, but realized later on that my real passion was software.
+In my spare time, I'm usually exploring open-source projects, playing guitar, hiking, or arguing with my cat.

-I love problem solving, mathematics, and programming.
-I'm drawn to the creativity and unconventional thinking that programming requires, and the ability to build and design a system by myself.
-There's a ton of beauty in code, and I like to express that when it might not be immediately obvious.
+I'm drawn to the creativity and unconventional thinking required by programming, as well as the unconventional approaches you need to take in order to overcome problems.
+There's a ton of beauty and hidden meaning behind the semantics of computation, and my goal for this blog is to try and express that in prose/eye-watering snippets.

-I mainly write my personal projects in Haskell, and I graduated from Hack Reactor as a full-stack developer.
-I figure there's more work for `TypeScript` developers than at the few dozen companies that use sane languages.
-This blog is a way for me to try and get over my aversion to CSS, and showcase my skills.
+I write Scala and Rust professionally, and Haskell unprofessionally.
+I'm experienced in Python, TypeScript, Common Lisp, and of course, HTML and CSS (the only programming languages for true developers.)
+My personal preference is Haskell, and you'll find it forms most of the content here.
+Lately however, I've been playing around with OCaml in my spare time, and I might shift focus a little more in that direction down the road.

 The format I'm following is that of the [long site](https://www.gwern.net/About#long-site), which basically saves me the stress of having to edit to perfection before publishing.
-My writing cycle is that I come up with ideas, vomit everything into a neat little .md file, and publish.
-Then I come back to it the next day.
-And the next day.
+My writing cycle is pretty sporadic - sometimes it's easy to vomit everything into a `.md` file, other times it takes a few months for ideas to hit me.
+I'll usually come back to a post the next day after writing it to make small revisions.
+And the next day too.
 And so on, until I feel like there aren't any more improvements I can make for the time being.
 If I make any typos or egregious errors in my writing, however, please let me know.
 Everything you need to [Contact](https://nliu.net/contact.html) me is five words back.

 All my posts are written using [neovim](https://neovim.io/), and I use [coc-markdownlint](https://github.com/fannheyward/coc-markdownlint) for error-checking.
 The site is generated using [Hakyll](https://jaspervdj.be/hakyll/), a static site generator written and configured in Haskell.
-I build and deploy using CircleCI, which is arguably overkill, there's a certain sense of power that comes with provisioning a VM just to generate 100kb of HTML.
-It's like having an army of machines available to do your web-developer bidding.

-It saves me 8 lines of typing each update, though. :)
+I deploy this site via Github pages, with some CI steps in-between to make sure I don't break everything when pushing new content.